-The Callout Rounded Rectangle Tool provides a quick way of creating a callout or speech bubble in your design.
+The Rounded Rectangle Callout shape tool provides a quick way of creating a callout or speech bubble in your design.

-The Callout Rounded Rectangle Tool has several options on the shape and on the context toolbar to enable the size, shape and position of the tail, the radius of the corners (including the ability to edit each corner separately) and the depth of the callout rectangle to be controlled.
+The Rounded Rectangle Callout has several options on the shape and on the context toolbar to enable the size, shape and position of the tail, the radius of the corners (including the ability to edit each corner separately) and the depth of the callout rectangle to be controlled.

 The following settings can be adjusted from the context toolbar: